 We are constantly working on finishing the paperwork to legally request donations in all 50 states.
-If your state is not listed and you would like to know if we have added it since the list you have, just ask.

-While we cannot solicit donations from people in states where we are not yet registered, we know of no prohibition against accepting donations from donors in these states who approach us with an offer to donate.
+If your state is not listed and you would like to know if we have added it since the list you have, just ask. not yet registered, we know of no prohibition against accepting donations from donors in these states who approach us with an offer to donate.